 For MS patients like Wilkinson, the future may be too far away.

 "I don't have time," she says.
 "I'm completely out of time."

 Wilkinson recognizes that the FDA has to do its job and that Celltex has to protect itself as well.
 But, she says, in the end, there will only be one loser in this fight over stem cells.

 "[My husband and I have] decided ... through endless hours of discussion that this is the best investment we can make to improve both our lives," she says.
 "We're always just waiting in hope."

 That's exactly what critics of these companies are worried about.

 It's WEEKENDS on ALL THINGS CONSIDERED from NPR News.
 I'm Laura Sullivan.

-SAMMYJO WILKINSON: I know it's just devastating.
-It's a very scary diagnosis because you know that the long-term outlook is that you might end up, you know, in a wheelchair.
+SAMMYJO WILKINSON: And it was just devastating.
+It's a very scary diagnosis 'cause you know that the long-term outlook is that you might end up, you know, in a wheelchair.

-WILKINSON: You know, it left tracks on my arms like a junky and decreased my heart function.
+WILKINSON: You know, it left tracks on my arms - like a junkie - and decreased my heart function.
 I had to actually go off it a year early because of the heart damage.